 • Discounts and Promotions: Different discounts must be tracked separately to understand their effect on revenue.

-Ecommerce companies must follow various accounting standards and regulations depending on their location.
+Ecommerce companies must follow various accounting standards and adopt best practices depending on their location.

-• International Financial Reporting Standards (IFRS): Global ecommerce firms may need to comply with IFRS for their financial reports, which set rules for accounting.
+• International Financial Reporting Standards (IFRS): Global ecommerce firms may need to align with IFRS for their financial statements, which set guidelines for accounting.

-• Local Accounting Standards: Companies must also follow local standards, like the US Generally Accepted Accounting Principles (US GAAP) in the United States.
+• Local Accounting Standards: Companies must also adhere to local standards, like the US Generally Accepted Accounting Principles (US GAAP) in the United States.

 Accounting Software

 Using accounting software made for ecommerce can help solve many of these issues.
-This software can connect with various sales channels, ensure tax compliance, and track inventory and sales accurately.
+This software can connect with various sales channels and track inventory and sales accurately.
 Regularly updating stock levels, recording sales, and calculating the cost of goods sold (COGS) can enhance financial clarity and aid in decision-making.

 Inventory Control and Financial Tracking